tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 I don't usually pass references in the constructor like `new AIInvalidation(this::loadAI);` to avoid cycles, but it's fine for now, since I'm using plain JavaFX with MVC.

+It's readable that the methods `validate` make the model up to date, whether it's invalid or is already valid, and `slideChanged` invalidates the model, so the next time, `validate` will make sure to load AI again.

 When the `F1` key is pressed, the OCR is activated, which validates the AI system resulting in up-to-date and optimized inference, so we can now show the